bbauska/Coursera-Bootstrap/readme.md

 Now why do we need this information here?

-Later on, when you go to the other exercises, you will notice that when you store this on an online repository, you don\'t want to be storing everything in your node modules folder.
+Later on, when you go to the other exercises, you will notice that when you store this on an online repository, you don&apos;t want to be storing everything in your node modules folder.

 You will only be storing information of all the files that we have